 Whether or not law enforcement is able to locate the driver who caused your accident, you should get in touch with The Law Place today for legal representation.
 We can look at all of the details of your case and help you find the best route to recovering damages.

 We’re a Florida law firm committed to offering excellent service and support to all of our clients.
-Our team of qualified personal injury lawyers also specializes in traffic accidents, so you can be sure you’re working with the right legal professional for your case.
+We have both personal injury attorneys and criminal defense lawyers on our team, so no matter your situation, we can help.

 To book your free consultation, call our office today at (941) 444-4444.